Bhooloham: Production

-Jayam Ravi agreed terms to star in the film in August 2010, shortly after he had begun work for Engeyum Kadhal (2011) and Aadhi Baghavan (2013).
+Jayam Ravi agreed terms to star in the film in August 2010, shortly after he had begun work for Engeyum Kadhal (2011) and Ameerin Aadhi-Bhagavan (2013).
 During the making of the Peraanmai (2009), Kalyanakrishnan, who was an assistant director to S. P. Jananathan, had narrated the story of the film and Ravi agreed to give priority dates for the film.
 However, delays in production of the former two films resulted in the postponement of the shoot of Bhooloham.
-This was due to the character in Aadhi Bhagavan requiring Ravi to sport a beard.
-In July 2011, it was reported that Jayam Ravi underwent a special training course in boxing for his role as a boxer with professional athlete, Prasad, overseeing his progress.
+This was due to the character in Ameerin Aadhi-Bhagavan requiring Ravi to sport a beard.
+In July 2011, it was reported that Ravi underwent a special training course in boxing for his role as a boxer with professional athlete, Prasad, overseeing his progress.

 Amala Paul was approached by the producers in March 2012 to play the leading female role, but could not allot dates for the film.
 Subsequently, the team approached Nayantara to play the lead role but her unavailability saw the team agree terms with Trisha to play a role in the film.
 The film is inspired from the life of a real life Asian boxing champion named Madhan.
-The makers hired the Australian actor of Troy fame, Nathan Jones, for a fight sequence.
+The makers hired the Australian wrestler-turned-actor Nathan Jones for a fight sequence.

-The film primarily shot in late 2012 and early 2013, and the makers worked towards a release date during the summer of 2013.
-Still, the film experienced further delays.
-Producer Aascar Ravichandran was unhappy about the film having more than half an hour dedicated to boxing scenes and put the film on hold, in order to edit the film's content.
-In early 2015, the Indian Overseas Bank's Sriram Nagar branch filed a petition in The Debt Recovery Tribunal (DRT), Chennai and requested to an interim stay on the film after Aascar Ravichandran failed to repay the loan amount he bought for the production expense of Bhooloham.
+The film experienced delays after producer V. Ravichandran was unhappy about the film having more than half an hour dedicated to boxing scenes and put the film on hold, in order to edit the film's content.
+In early 2015, the Indian Overseas Bank's Sriram Nagar branch filed a petition in The Debt Recovery Tribunal (DRT), Chennai and requested to an interim stay on the film after Ravichandran failed to repay the loan amount he bought for the production expense of Bhooloham.

 Soundtrack

-Music was composed by Srikanth Deva, uniting with Jayam Ravi for the second time after M Kumaran S/O Mahalakshmi, in which film too Jayam Ravi played the role of a boxer.
+The music was composed by Srikanth Deva, uniting with Ravi for the second time after M. Kumaran Son of Mahalakshmi (2004), where Ravi also played a boxer.